Queen's Road East (song): Release

 The Queen's Road East album was released on 23 January 1991, with "Queen's Road East" as its title track.

-Later that year, Lo released an album in Taiwan titled Homeland (原鄉), which included a Taiwanese Hokkien version of the song featuring Lim Giong, titled "Everyone is Not Shocked" (大家免著驚).
-This version was featured in the 1992 Taiwanese film Dust of Angels, with Lim and Lo performing the song in a cameo appearance.
+Later that year, Lo released an album in Taiwan titled Homeland (原鄉), which included a Taiwanese Hokkien version of the song featuring Lim Giong, titled "Don't Be Surprised" (大家免著驚).
+This version was featured in the 1992 Taiwanese film Dust of Angels, in which Lim and Lo perform the song in a cameo appearance.

 Music videos

 One of the music videos for the "Queen's Road East" was produced by TVB.
 In the video, Lo and Chiang perform the song in Red Guard uniforms while uniformed young people imitate the poses of revolutionary statues and display red flags and banners.
 The video also shows cars and pedestrians moving in reverse, and the two singers imitating Chinese state leaders by walking along a street while clapping their hands.
-Researcher Sun Hongmei described the video as "shed[ding] all subtlety" compared to the song's lyrics, which "rel[y] on uncertainty, uneasiness, and subtle satire".
+Researcher Sun Hongmei described the video as "shed[ding] all subtlety" compared to the song's lyrics, which rely on "uncertainty, uneasiness, and subtle satire".

 An alternate music video for the song presents it in a more subtle manner, alternating between Lo and imagery of Hong Kong.